Dtphelan1/machine-setup/README.md

 # New Computer Setup

 This is the list of all the software needed to get a new development environment set up.
+Additionally, this folder has a `.zshrc` file with some custom aliases and configuration that helps bootstrap a new development environment.

 ## Apps